-Open this amphibian up and investigate their digestive system, hopping muscles, and skeletal structure.
+Open this amphibian up and investigate their internal organs.
 As fellow vertebrates, frogs share many similarities with humans.
 This is an excellent introduction to anatomy.

 Dissecting a squid can be an inky business!
 Discover how these marine creatures navigate the oceans and what makes them different from creatures who live above the waves.
 You’ll even paint with squid ink when you’re done!

 Technology and Engineering

 The curiosity rover traveled through space at nearly 13,000 mph!
 How did NASA land this delicate robot safely on the surface of Mars?
 Could you do it better?
 Design and test your own landing safety gear to protect an egg rover!

 Hovercrafts · Grades 3 - 12

 Using common materials and some student ingenuity, engineer a hovercraft to glide across a table on a near frictionless cushion of air!

 Do you have a crevasse to cross?
 A trench to traverse?
 Using design and your own creativity, you’ll build different types of bridges while learning the principles of engineering!

 Create your own airplane wing and send it on a test flight.
 You will test different wing designs and study them like a real aeronautical engineer!

 Can you talk to robots?
 Learn to write the coded language that computer programmers use to direct robots like a Mars Rover.
 Explore the basics of coding using fun Sphero robots.